This course is comprised of four modules which will be offered on Saturday, November 6 and Saturday, November 13, 2021, 1 – 5:30 p.m. (Eastern).

 This course is co-facilitated by the Rev. Andrew Holmes and Janet Fitzsimmons.

 The Rev. Andrew Holmes is a Queer Trans Masculine person of faith.
 As a pastor and social worker, Andrew journeys with individuals, organizations and congregations as they work towards being welcoming and inclusive communities.
 Andrew does this work through individual therapy, workshops and speaking engagements.
 As a skilled facilitator, Andrew creates safe spaces that allow for deep reflecting, questioning and open conversations that invite transformation.
-He often says: “It’s not easy work, but it’s work worth doing.”
-The Rev. Andrew Holmes is ordained in the Metropolitan Community Church and formerly served in the Order of Diaconal Ministries in the PCC.
+He often says, “It’s not easy work, but it’s work worth doing.”
+Andrew is an ordained minister in the Metropolitan Community Church and formerly served in the Order of Diaconal Ministries in the PCC.

-Janet Fitzsimmons is a femme lesbian, and uses the pronouns she/her.
-She chooses to focus her work on inclusion as a response to her lived experience of the impacts of exclusion; she has a deep belief in the power of dialogue to build bridges and strengthen us all.
-Janet brings two decades of community development experience and a passion for transformational learning to designing and delivering opportunities that centre marginalized experiences and help communities to build robust strategies for welcome and inclusion.
+Janet Fitzsimmons is a femme lesbian, and chooses to focus her work on inclusion as a response to her lived experience of the impacts of exclusion.
+She believes in the power of dialogue to build bridges and strengthen us all.
+Drawing upon two decades of community development experience, and bringing a passion for transformational learning, Janet designs and delivers opportunities to centre marginalized experiences and for communities to build robust strategies for welcome and inclusion.
 As a person of faith, it is central to her work that all participants are able to authentically engage with spirit as they explore how to deepen connection with their peers.

-Each online learning session will last 1.5 hours and will include a combination of facilitated discussions and interactive exercises.
+This course includes a combination of presentations, facilitated discussions and interactive exercises.
+Each online learning session will contain two modules and a half-hour break.
 Participants will also be asked to complete a series of self-reflective exercises in between sessions.
-An hour-long break is scheduled between sessions that are scheduled for the same day.

 Participants will learn how to recognize the nuanced experiences of LGBTQI2+ people, and how to design welcome and inclusion strategies that address specific experiences.